 - Or you can leave the plants to carry on growing as they are, to harvest as young leaves.
 If you’re doing this, wait until the leaves reach about 6-8cm and harvest by cutting about 1-2cm from the compost they are in.

 - Water what's left and more leaves should grow to replace them in a method known as cut-and-come-again.

 That's excellent value for a fraction of a pack of seeds.

-If this has got you inspired to grow and eat some of your own food, why not pledge to Eat Better Together with us?
-You'll receive ideas, tips and recipes to help you eat more sustainably.
+If this has got you inspired to grow and eat some of your own food, why not sign up to Eat Better with us?
+We'll send out ideas, tips and recipes to help you eat more sustainably.